ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

         ret
 ```

-This is just 10 instructions, only 31% of the original code size!
-The compiler made a great use of SVE2 features, combining the multiplications and reducing them to 4, at the same time grouping loads and stores down to 2 each.
-We have optimized our code more than 3x by only adding a C99 keyword!
+There are just 10 instructions, 31% of the original code size!
+The compiler has made great use of the SVE2 features, combining the multiplications and reducing them to 4 and, at the same time, grouping loads and stores down to 2 each.
+We have optimized our code by more than 3x just by adding a C99 keyword.

-We are going to look at another example next.
+We are now going to look at another example.